 People can be in serious relationships for years and years and never get married.
 It really comes down to what both parties want.
 It’s certainly far more on the cards than with a casual dating situation!
 [Read: 19 signs you’re totally ready for a serious relationship]

 The rise of social media and dating apps has meant that the debate between casual dating vs serious dating has become more intense.
-Apps such as Tinder make it very easy for those who are seeking a casual hook up to achieve their aim, but many do not make their intentions clear.
+Apps such as Tinder make it very easy for those who are seeking a casual hookup to achieve their aim, but many do not make their intentions clear.
 It’s also made it far too easy for those who are unhappy in a serious relationship to seek solace from someone else.
 [Read: 15 Tinder tips you cannot ignore if you ever want a date]

 There are equally as many people searching for a serious relationship who use these apps, and by interacting with someone who is basically only after a good time and isn’t honest about their future intentions, heartache is on the horizon.

 On the plus side, these platforms make it far easier to meet like-minded people with similar interests.
 We no longer have to go out on a Saturday night and pluck up the courage to speak to someone at the bar.
 A situation that strikes fear into the hearts of many!

 Now we can sit at home in our pajamas and meet all manner of different people.
 If you take away the possible downsides of that situation, then you have to admit that technology has turned the dating world on its head!
 [Read: The pros and cons of using dating apps to snag a date]